Landslides and mudslide close Salkantay Trek

 This came just days after a tourist posted videos of landslides on the Salkantay Trek on 9th February 2020.

 While the two incidents are unrelated, both occurred during a year of heavy rains in the Cusco area.
 While the rains were heavier than normal, you can expect heavy rains on the Salkantay Trek every year during January and February, which are the height of the rainy season here in Cusco, Peru.
-Which is why we refuse to sell it in those months.
+This is why we refuse to sell this trek in those months.